Jakobimatrix/Intervalometer_Hardware/README.md

 # Intervalometer_Hardware
 Build an Intervalometer use minimal Hardware.
 This can be used for every Camera which can be triggered with a remote release.
+To program the hardware use the Intervallometer App (Android) see Repository Intervallometer_App_Android.
+Make sure to check out equal TAGs.
+Commits without (or different) TAGs might not work together.

 ### Features so far:
  * Connect Bluetooth module to mobile device and transfere static function commands (once).